patelsuhani/web_programming/lecture_2/notes.md

 ```

 * **Indentation** is required because the indentation is how the program knows what code is inside of the if statement and what code is outside of the if statement.

+* **Sequences** in Python are data types that store values in some sort of sequence or some collection of values altogether.

+* Types of Sequences:

+    1. String.
+Can access different characters within the string using `string[i]` where string is the string whose character you want to extract and i is the index of the required character.